Bac Giang Bac Ninh, Vietnam Travel Guide

 A SERIOUS liver disease, Japanese Encephalitis, Rabies (for long stays/rural exposure).

-Prevention is important for a healthy trip.
+Prevention is crucial for a healthy trip.

 Bac Giang City has hospitals (e.g., Bac Giang General Hospital).
 Care quality varies.
 English-speaking staff limited.
 Medical evacuation to Hanoi sometimes recommended for serious issues.